MrShoenel/R-mmb/readme.md

 R&gt; devtools::install_github("https://github.com/MrShoenel/R-mmb", subdir = "pkg/mmb", ref = "master")
 </pre>

+## Documentation and function reference

+The latest documentation can be found at <https://mrshoenel.github.io/R-mmb/>.

 ## Citing
 Please use the following BibTeX to cite the package __`mmb`__: